Unofficial Football World Championships: 2000–2010

-2010–present
+2010–2018

 The European sojourn of the title was brought to an end when Argentina beat Spain 4–1 in a September 2010 friendly, and after beating the Argentines in a friendly, Japan brought the title to the Asian Cup for the first time in 2011, and remained unbeaten throughout the tournament.
-Scheduled defences of the title were cancelled after the 2011 earthquake and tsunami, and they held the title for over a year before relinquishing it to North Korea, ranked 124th in the world by FIFA, the lowest ranking of a UFWC champion since the rankings were introduced in 1993.
+Scheduled defenses of the title were cancelled after the 2011 earthquake and tsunami, and they held the title for over a year before relinquishing it to North Korea, ranked 124th in the world by FIFA, the lowest ranking of a UFWC champion since the rankings were introduced in 1993.
 North Korea continued to hold title through their successful campaign in the 2012 AFC Challenge Cup, where low-ranked nations Philippines, Tajikistan, India, Palestine, and Turkmenistan challenged, the last of whom almost pulled off a major upset.
 North Korea's reign was memorable for the fact that so many low-ranking teams challenged to become holders of the crown – as well as the aforementioned AFC Challenge Cup, low ranking nations competing in the 2013 EAFF East Asian Cup second preliminary round such as Kuwait, Indonesia, Chinese Taipei, Guam, and Hong Kong all unsuccessfully attempted to take the title away from North Korea.

 The title was finally taken from North Korea by Sweden in the 2013 King's Cup, a result not recorded as a full international by FIFA, but nevertheless considered valid by the UFWC website.
 In a friendly in February, Sweden were beaten by Argentina who took the title to South America.
 In October, Argentina lost a FIFA World Cup qualifier to Uruguay.

 Uruguay took the UFWC into Group D of the 2014 FIFA World Cup.

 During the group-stage an already-eliminated England challenged Costa Rica for the UFWC in their third group-stage game and the UFWC was mooted as a potential consolation prize in the British press, however the match was drawn and Costa Rica took the UFWC into the knockout phase.

 The UFWC and World Cup were "unified", with Germany securing both in the final.

 Shortly after the World Cup, the runners-up Argentina beat Germany in a friendly to claim the UFWC title.
 This reign ended one match later, when Brazil won the UFWC title after winning 2014 Superclásico de las Américas.

 Brazil held onto the title to take it into the 2015 Copa América, where it ended up with tournament winners Chile.
 Chile lost the title to Uruguay who took it into the Copa América Centenario, but regained it before winning the tournament.
 The UFWC was exchanged between CONMEBOL sides during 2018 FIFA World Cup qualification, and remained in South America despite being contested by outside teams during Chile's successful 2017 China Cup campaign.
-Ultimately it was Peru took the Championship into the 2018 World Cup where the title ended with tournament victors France.
+Ultimately it was Peru took the Championship into the 2018 FIFA World Cup where the title ended with tournament victors France.